Monthly: June 2012

 by

+This post appeared first at Overland Journal, just after the election weekend.
 As the weekend drew to a close in Europe and the Middle East, results of the Greek and Egyptian elections were becoming known.
-Both countries have seen a revival in progressive struggle and mass action on the streets over the last few years, and yet in both elections conservative forces appear to be the victors.
-At least for now.
-The contested nature of politics in both countries make the purportedly ‘tenuous’ nature of Gillard’s minority government (likely to be thrown overboard at the next election, with concrete shoes attached) seem sturdy by comparison.
+Both countries have seen a revival in progressive struggle and mass action on the streets over the last few years, and […]

-Filed Under: Egypt, Featured, Greece
+Filed under: Egypt, Featured, Greece

 24 Jun